Nguyễn Thị Bình: Life and work

 After the Vietnam War, she was appointed Minister of Education of the Socialist Republic of Vietnam and from 1982 to 1986, which made her the first female minister ever in the history of Viet Nam.
 Nguyen Thi Binh was a member of the Central Committee of Vietnam's Communist Party from 1987 to 1992.
 She was also the Deputy Chair of the Party's Central Foreign Affairs Commission and Chair of the National Assembly's Foreign Affairs Committee.
 The National Assembly elected her twice to the position of Vice President of the Socialist Republic of Vietnam for the terms 1992–1997 and 1997–2002.
 Since retiring from politics, Madame Bình has authored several op-eds, including a high-profile one on the state newspaper Nhân Dân in which she voiced concerns that the current personnel policy of the Communist Party of Vietnam have allowed some "incompetent and opportunistic" individuals to enter the party's apparatus.
 She also criticized the Party's focus on increasing membership at the expense of "quality."

 From March 2009 to 2014, she served as a member of the support committee of Russell Tribunal on Palestine.

 Legacy

 Madame Bình became the source of inspiration and namesake for Madame Binh Graphics Collective, a radical left all-women poster, printmaking, and street art collective based in New York City from 1970s to 1980s.

 Madame Bình has been awarded many prestigious awards and honours, including the Order of Ho Chi Minh and the Resistance Order (First Class).
 In 2021, then-President of Vietnam Nguyễn Xuân Phúc awarded her the 75-year Party Membership Commemorative Medal.
+In 2025, General Secretary of the Communist Party of Vietnam Tô Lâm awarded her the title Hero of Labour.
+On May 2026, ambassador of the State of Palestine to Vietnam Saadi Salama awarded the Palestinian Order of the Star of Merit to her in recognition of her solidarity with the Palestinian people.

 To commemorate the 75th anniversary of the Ministry of Foreign Affairs of Vietnam, the Government of Vietnam commissioned the official portraits for 12 former foreign ministers from 1945 to 2020.
 Nguyễn Thị Bình was included among them as the only South Vietnamese foreign minister and the only woman.